RunDevelopment/RunDevelopment.github.io/posts/tbd-rounding.md

 ### Generalizing the expression

-In the above analysis, we did not use 2 properties of our equation:
+In the above analysis, we did not fully use 2 properties of our equation:

 $$
 \lfloor \frac{x \cdot f + a}{2^s} \rfloor = round(\frac{x}{D} \cdot T), \space \forall x \in \N_0, 0 \le x \le D
 $$

 1. The bounds of $x$.
-(The only exception here is 2) $f \ne 0$.)
+They were only used implicitly in a few places and can easily be changed.
 2. The properties of the $round$ function.
-We only used the property $round(i) = i, i \in \N$, but there are other functions that satisfy this property.
+We only used the property $round(i) = i, i \in \N$ and that it's monotonically increasing, but there are other functions that satisfy these property.

 So let's modify the equation to: